Joel & Linda at Yosemite National Park

 While writing the book, Joel began to get requests for copies of his powerful landscape and brilliantly colored floral images.
 Both the book and these requests led Joel and Linda to create jwArtWorks.

-The photograph above (using his F-100 Self Timer and HP Scanner) shows Joel and Linda at Yosemite National Park.
+The photograph above (using his F-100, Self Timer, Tripod, and HP Scanner) shows Joel and Linda at Yosemite National Park.
 They are standing in the spot Joel chose to wait for the sunset so he could photograph the Half Dome rock formation during the evening light conditions.